RGambarini/Journal/_posts/2023-07-31-The Quantum Menace.md

 For reasons that should be better explained in a separate article, Einstein's theory of relativity tells us that nothing can travel faster than light.
 No experiment so far has contradicted this idea, and no scientist worth his degree has ever claimed otherwise.
 Claims of faster-than-light communication have been perpetuated by those that have only read headlines on the matter.
 {: style="text-align: justify;"}

 These claims come from a phenomenon that was presented by Einstein, and similar to Schrödinger's cat, it debated a paradoxical behavior in quantum mechanics.
-In the year 1935 Albert Einstein, along with collaborators Boris Podolsky, and Nathan Rosen, published a paper that discussed the implications of uncertainty on two particles.
+In the year 1935 Albert Einstein, along with collaborators [Boris Podolsky](https://en.wikipedia.org/wiki/Boris_Podolsky), and [Nathan Rosen](https://en.wikipedia.org/wiki/Nathan_Rosen), published a paper that discussed the implications of uncertainty on two particles.
 The authors introduce the concept of "entanglement" between particles, in which the state of one particle is intimately connected to the state of another particle, even if they are separated by a large distance. <d-cite key="einstein1935can"></d-cite>
 {: style="text-align: justify;"}

 In all previous topics, we've focused on the quantum properties of a single object.
 In the case of entanglement, a system of two particles becomes linked and their properties are correlated.
 In an entangled system, measurements of one particle can instantaneously affect the state of the other particle, even if they are separated by large distances.
-In the typical scenario, Alice and Bob each have half of an entangled pair.
-Alice boards a spaceship and heads to Alpha Centauri with her entangled particle.
+In the typical scenario, [Alice and Bob](https://en.wikipedia.org/wiki/Alice_and_Bob) each have half of an entangled pair.
+Alice boards a spaceship and heads to [Alpha Centauri](https://en.wikipedia.org/wiki/Alpha_Centauri) with her entangled particle.
 By measuring her particle, she not only gets information about her particle but also Bob's particle.
 This is what Einstein referred to as "spukhafte Fernwirkung" which can be approximately translated to "spooky action at a distance".
 This term has become famous in it to describe this seemingly paradoxical phenomenon.
 {: style="text-align: justify;"}

 {% include figure.html path="assets/img/Quantum Menace/epr.jpg"%}
 <div class="caption">
-    <em>Albert Einstein (Left), Boris Podolsky (Middle), and Nathan Rosen (Right)</em>
+    <em>Albert Einstein (Left), <d-footnote> https://en.wikipedia.org/wiki/Albert_Einstein </d-footnote> Boris Podolsky (Middle), <d-footnote> https://en.wikipedia.org/wiki/Boris_Podolsky </d-footnote> and Nathan Rosen (Right) <d-footnote> https://en.wikipedia.org/wiki/Nathan_Rosen </d-footnote> </em>
 </div>

 Einstein attempted to solve this contradiction by comparing entangled particles to a pair of gloves.
 To him, a pair of entangled particles are created as opposites.
 This way, even when separated by galactic distances, they will be measured as if it was reacting to their counterpart.
 Unfortunately for him, multiple recent experiments have shown that entanglement is nothing like matching clothes. <d-cite key="aspectpioneering"></d-cite>